 After a quick roast in the oven, these shallots become caramelized and nearly candy-like.
 Served alongside juicy steak and drizzled with a rich tomato pan sauce, this dish would win any chef’s stamp of approval.

 Salt and Pepper*

-Wash and dry all produce.* Cut the potatoes into ½-inch cubes.
-Peel then cut the shallots into quarters.
-On a baking sheet, toss the potatoes and shallots with 1 tbsp oil (dbl for 4 ppl).
+Wash and dry all produce.* Cut potatoes into ½-inch pieces.
+Peel, then cut shallots into quarters.
+On a baking sheet, toss potatoes and shallots with 1 tbsp oil (dbl for 4 ppl).
 Season with salt and pepper.
-Roast in the middle of the oven, stirring halfway through cooking, until potatoes are golden-brown, 25-28 min.
+Roast in middle of oven, stirring halfway through cooking, until potatoes are golden-brown, 25-28 min.

-When the steak is done, remove the pan from the heat and transfer steak to a plate.
-Loosely cover with foil and set aside to rest, 3-5 min.
-Reduce the heat to medium.
-Add 1 tbsp oil (dbl for 4 ppl) to the same pan, then the tomatoes and garlic.
-Cook, stirring occasionally, until the tomatoes soften and start to break down, 3-4 min.
+When steak is done, remove the pan from heat.
+Transfer steak to a plate.
+Cover with foil and set aside to rest, 3-5 min.
+Using the same pan, reduce heat to medium.
+Add 1/2 tbsp oil (dbl for 4 ppl), then tomatoes and garlic.
+Cook, stirring occasionally, until tomatoes soften and start to break down, 3-4 min.

-Add the broth concentrate(s) and 1/3 cup water (dbl for 4 ppl) to the pan.
-Bring to a boil over medium heat, then remove the pan from the heat.
-Stir in 2 tbsp butter (dbl for 4 ppl) and half the parsley.
+To the pan, add broth concentrate(s) and 1/3 cup water (dbl for 4 ppl).
+Bring to a boil over medium heat, then remove the pan from heat.
+Stir in 2 tbsp butter (dbl for 4 ppl), half the parsley and any juices from steak.
 Season with salt and pepper.

-Thinly slice the steak.
-Divide the steak, roasted potatoes and shallots between plates.
-Spoon the tomato pan sauce over the steak and sprinkle over the remaining parsley.
+Thinly slice steak.
+Divide steak, roasted potatoes and shallots between plates.
+Spoon tomato pan sauce over steak and sprinkle over remaining parsley.